 - 3 cups warm water

 - 1 ½ tbs active dry yeast (can also use rapid rise/instant yeast) ~2 packages yeast

 - 2 tsp sugar

-- 6 ½ cups bread flour
+- 6 ½ cups all purpose or bread flour

 - 2 tsp salt

-In a large bowl combine yeast with warm water and sugar.
+- In a large bowl combine yeast with warm water and sugar.
 Make sure the water is no hotter than 110°F or else you will kill the yeast.
 Let the mixture sit for ~5 minutes, the mixture should get bubbly and foam will appear- this is a sign the yeast is working!

-Add the flour to the yeast and mix until just combined.
+- Add the flour to the yeast and mix until just combined.
 The dough will be sticky.
 Let it sit for 15 minutes then mix in the salt.
 Waiting to add the salt allows the yeast to work more efficiently in those first 15 minutes.

-Once the salt is mixed in well, cover with a light towel and let rise for ~2.5 hours at room temperature.
+- Once the salt is mixed in well, cover with a light towel and let rise for ~2.5 hours at room temperature.

 Place the loaf onto a parchment lined baking sheet.
 Let the dough rise again for another 40 minutes.
 If you are baking your second refrigerated half that you pulled from the refrigerator let the dough rise the for 1.5 hours.